berndolauerto/CactusCowboyLandVR/readme.md

 * 2 Easteregg level

 Playtime: About 1-2h depending on your skill **Warning: No comfort options and I'm certainly not going to make one.
 I can't really judge how hard this is on your stomache.
-Rule of thumb: If you can handle Boneworks you can handle this.
+Rule of thumb: If you can handle Boneworks you can handle this.**

-You're the Cactus Cowboy trying to free the kidnapped cacti princess out of the hands of the evil Horst Weizenecker and his Robot Army.
-Loaded with your Revolver and a solid stomach to combat the motion sickness, break off to a great adventure.

 This is freeware.
 Assets are either made by myself, public domain or creative commons.
 So this is my very first VR and Unity game, so please be a wee bit considerate in your reviews xD